DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Other Ruby applications

-If your application does not use the supported gems (Rails or Hanami) above, you can set it up as follows:
+If your application does not use the above mentioned gems (Rails or Hanami), you can set it up as follows:

 1. Add the `datadog` gem to your Gemfile: